SOPRANO

 Biography

-Mexican soprano Judy Yannini joined Portland Opera’s Resident Artist program in 2022, where she made her company and role debut as Frasquita in Carmen.
-This year, Judy also made her Kennedy Center debut singing the role of Sara Morales in IN Series’ world premiere of Brian Arreola and Anna Deeny Morales’s opera ZAVALA-ZAVALA.
-She was also recently seen with IN Series as Mimí in a Spanish-language reimagining of Puccini’s La bohéme, Bohème in the Heights.
-She returned in 2023 to sing the role of Consuelo in John Adams’s I was Looking at the Ceiling and Then I Saw the Sky
+Judy made her Kennedy Center debut singing the role of Sara Morales in IN Series’ world premiere of Brian Arreola and Anna Deeny Morales’s opera ZAVALA-ZAVALA, a role which she then reprised with Gala Hispanic Theatre.
+She was also recently seen with IN Series as Mimí in a Spanish-language reimagining of Puccini’s La bohéme, Bohème in the Heights and as Consuelo in John Adams’s I was Looking at the Ceiling and Then I Saw the Sky.
+She has been a frequent soloist with The Arlington Chorale and Corazón Folklórico.

 In 2021, Judy was named a District Winner in the Metropolitan Opera Laffont Competition.
 In 2020, she won first prize in the American Opera Idol Competition with Opera Connecticut, and she was also named the overall winner of the Hartt Vocal Division Competition in 2018.